-Additionally, if you run for another office, having a website with only your name in it makes it possible to use the same domain name again without having to buy and build an entirely new website.
+Additionally, if you run for another office or re-election, having a website with only your name in it makes it possible to use the same domain name again without having to buy and build an entirely new website.

 But what if your name is too common or not available as a domain?

 In such instances, you should buy a domain that contains the office you are seeking.